seregazhuk/php-pinterest-bot/README.md

 }
 ```

 Get the newest pins of a pinner.
-Returns Generator object.
+Returns Pagination object.

 ```php
 foreach($bot->pinners->pins('username') as $pin)